Stephenville Divorce Lawyer

 - Contested Divorce – When spouses cannot agree on the terms of their divorce, the divorce is considered to be “contested.”
 These divorces typically involve high assets, where the parties are concerned about how to divide businesses, stocks, multiple homes, and retirement accounts.
 Those who have minor children often go through this type of divorce, as it can be hard to reach an agreement on custody and visitation issues, as well as who will pay child support and how much.

 If you are wondering which route is right for your divorce, consult with our experienced Stephenville divorce lawyer at the Law Offices of Brady L. Pendleton.
-Whatever specific issues you are facing, we can help you make an informed decision about how to proceed.

 “He really cares about his clients and takes time to listen to any questions or concerns you might have and answer them honestly.”- Carolyn